secretchaingirl/secret-contracts-guide/README.md

 In the same terminal, create the docker image by issuing the build command and tagging it as _enigmadev_.
 We'll use that tag later instead of the container id, which can be a bit cryptic and hard to remember.

-The command below tells Docker to follow the instructions in the Dockerfile_devnet to build the image.
+The command below tells Docker to follow the instructions in the Dockerfile_devnet file to build the image.

 ```
-docker build -f Dockerfile_devnet -t enigmadev .
+sudo docker build -f Dockerfile_devnet -t enigmadev .
 ```

 ![](docker-build.png)